flores8/flores8.github.io/_posts/2017-11-13-done-is-better-than-perfect.md

 The first day I only made it .35 miles before I had to stop.
 By the end of the week (on Saturday) I was able to reach my goal.
 I made it to the one mile mark without stopping in 9:07 minutes.

 There's a lot of principles I could pull out of this experience, particularly regarding goal setting.
-I just might.
-But, I want to share with you what happened today.
+And someday I just might.
+But, today I want to share with you what happened today.

 I only had 15 minutes before I had to leave work to pick you up from school.
 I knew if I didn't go run right then I probably wouldn't get out for a run that day.
 So, I jumped up immediately and went and ran.